-- shape the right approach of employees and employers to safety in the workplace, - promote safe behaviours.
+- develop the proper approach of employees and employers to safety in the workplace, - promote safe behaviours.

-In 2022, the dissemination of knowledge about hazards causing accidents at work and occupational diseases continued, including the promotion of a proper approach to safety in the workplace.
-628 accident prevention training courses were organised.
-A total of 15,292 participants included 804 contribution payers, 13,679 insured persons and 809 other persons (mainly pupils and students).
-In 2022, expenditure on training in accident prevention totalled PLN 1.74 million.
+In 2023, the dissemination of knowledge about hazards causing accidents at work and occupational diseases continued, including the promotion of a proper approach to safety in the workplace.
+689 accident prevention training courses were organised.
+More than 15,960 people took part in the training sessions.

-As part of its accident prevention tasks, ZUS continued its cooperation with the National Labour Inspectorate (Państwowa Inspekcja Pracy, PIP).
-Activities were undertaken under the 3-year national campaign 'Construction.
-STOP accidents!', which aims to:
+As part of the cooperation with the National Labour Inspectorate (Państwowa Inspekcja Pracy, PIP) in the implementation of the 'Construction.
+STOP accidents!' campaign, banners with the campaign slogan were made at ZUS commission - to be displayed on construction sites.